-Students who struggle with issues that violate the Student Handbook or Catalog are encouraged to seek support and help.
+Students who struggle with issues that violate the Student Handbook or Academic Catalog are encouraged to seek support and help.
 Examples include, but are not limited to, alcohol, drugs, sexual relationships, pornography, and tobacco.
 Knowing that many students who struggle with these issues may fear asking for help because of the potential consequences, MACU has established an amnesty policy.
 This policy allows students who want to receive help and support to work through these issues and accept accountability for these behaviors without going through the normal discipline process.
 Those students who seek help from the Student Life Office receive appropriate assistance.
 Students requesting help are asked to abstain from the behavior and may be asked to sign a behavioral agreement and/or seek professional help.
 Students must request amnesty from the Student Life staff before any report of the behavior is made or any disciplinary confrontation addressing the specific inappropriate behavior(s) occurs.
-Disciplinary confrontations are carried out by resident assistants, residence hall directors, Student Life staff members, or any other member of the MACU faculty or staff.
+Disciplinary confrontations are carried out by residence hall directors, and Student Life Director.
 Students must be honest, cooperative, compliant with amnesty requirements, and demonstrate a true desire to change.
-Students may contact the Vice President for Student Services or any member of the Student Life staff to request amnesty or learn more about the policy.
+Students may contact the Student Life Office to request amnesty or learn more about the policy.
 Requests for amnesty that involve illegal activity, or activity that otherwise endangers people or property, may be reported to local authorities as necessary.